GiacomoLorenzon/vascular_hemodynamics_test_cases/README.md

 1. Single vessel;
 2. Single vessel with stent implant;
 3. Single vessel with stent implant and adaptive mesh;
-4. Bifurcation of a single vessel;
+4. Bifurcation of a single vessel.
-5. Small vessels network.

 Each folder contains two subfolders: **data** has in it the input files, whereas **results** stores the output of those very same simulations.